palewire/first-python-notebook/docs/src/concat.md

 We could fix this manually.
 But that introduces some possibilities for error.
 And if the same problem happens again *next* year, where does that leave us?
 We just have to do it all over again.

 Luckily, Pandas has a built-in method for dealing with problems like this: `concat`.

+This method *concatenates* multiple dataframes into one single dataframe by combining their rows and columns.

 ```{code-cell}
 :tags: [show-input]